PaNOSC-ViNYL/ase/doc/ase/cmdline.rst

     $ ase abinit H2 -p ecut=200,xc=LDA -F 5,0.01 --atomize

-This will calculate the energy of a :mol:`H_2` molecule using Abinit with a planewave cutoff of 200 eV and the LDA XC-functional.
+This will calculate the energy of a :mol:`H_2` molecule using :mod:`Abinit <abinit>` with a planewave cutoff of 200 eV and the LDA XC-functional.
 A fit using 5 points and a variation of the bond length from -1 % to +1 % is made and in addition the energy of a single hydrogen atom is also calculated.

 Results are written to json files and can be analysed with::